Addressing Climate Change and the TCFD

 Indicators and Targets

-To achieve carbon neutrality in FY2050, the Hakuhodo DY Group has set an interim target of a 50% reduction in Scope 1+2 emissions in FY2030 compared to FY2019 (fiscal year ended March 31, 2020) and a 30% reduction in Scope 3 emissions in FY2030 compared to FY2019 (fiscal year ended March 31, 2020).
-To achieve this goal, we will not only conduct conventional energy conservation activities, but also aim to introduce renewable energy-derived electricity to account for 60% of our total electricity consumption in FY2030, and 100% in FY2050.
+To achieve carbon neutrality in FY2050, the Hakuhodo DY Group has set an interim target of a 50% reduction in Scope 1+2 emissions in FY2030 compared to FY2023 (fiscal year ended March 31, 2024) and a 25% reduction in Scope 3 emissions in FY2030 compared to FY2023 (fiscal year ended March 31, 2024).
+To achieve this goal, we will not only conduct conventional energy conservation activities, but also aim to introduce renewable energy-derived electricity to account for 100 in FY2030.

 We will continue to enhance the quality and quantity of information disclosure in accordance with TCFD recommendations, and will also consider expanding the scope of calculation and target setting, as well as participation in various initiatives.